miikakuisma/Loop/README.md

 When you want to go any existing branch just use checkout command.

+*Important* Allways close the project file before switching branch.
+Reopen it after the following command.

 ```git checkout yesterday-jamming```

 PS.
 Master branch is usually the one that's considered to be the main branch